vallamdasuniranjan/CODETECH-Task1/README.md

 3. **Programming Skills:** Develop fundamental skills in writing and uploading Arduino sketches.
 4. **Circuit Design:** Understand the basics of electronic circuit design and the importance of using resistors with LEDs to limit current.

-## Further Exploration:
-1.**Changing Blink Rates:** Modify the delay values to change the blink rate of the LED.
-2.**Multiple LEDs:** Expand the project to control multiple LEDs with different blinking patterns.
-3. **Button Input:** Add a button to control the LED blinking manually.
-4. **Analog Output:** Explore PWM (Pulse Width Modulation) to control the brightness of the LED.

 This project is a foundational exercise that paves the way for more complex and interactive projects involving sensors, actuators, and other components.
 By mastering this basic LED blink project, you can build confidence in working with Arduino and gradually move on to more advanced topics in electronics and programming.